fossasia/visdom/README.md

 From the main page it is possible to toggle between different environments using the environment selector.
 Selecting a new environment will query the server for the plots that exist in that environment.

 #### Clearing Environments
 You can use the eraser button to remove all of the current contents of an environment.
-This closes the plot panes for that environment but keeps the empty environment for new plots.
+This closes the plot windows for that environment but keeps the empty environment for new plots.

 #### Managing Environments
 <p align="center"><img align="center" src="https://user-images.githubusercontent.com/1276867/34618262-3bb635c8-f20c-11e7-9370-9facfde0cfb7.png" width="400" /></p>